-- 1. Article 30(2) of the Convention applies with the following being added immediately after sub-paragraph (c): - "(d) is consented to in writing by the debtor, whether or not the consent is given in advance of the assignment or identifies the assignee." - 2.
-Article 35 of the Convention applies as if the words following the phrase "under Article 28" were omitted.
+Article 33(1) of the Convention applies with the following being added immediately after subparagraph (b):

+"and (c) the debtor has consented in writing, whether or not the consent is given in advance of the assignment or identifies the assignee."

-Article XV - Debtor Provisions
+Article XV - Debtor provisions

-- 1.- In the absence of a default within the meaning of Article 11 of the Convention, the debtor shall be entitled to the quiet possession and use of the space asset in accordance with the agreement as against: - (a) its creditor and the holder of any interest from which the debtor takes free pursuant to Article 29(4) of the Convention or Article XIII(1) of this Protocol, unless and to the extent that the debtor has otherwise agreed; and - (b) the holder of any interest to which the debtor's right or interest is subject pursuant to Article 29(4) of the Convention and Article XIII(1) of this Protocol, but only to the extent, if any, that such holder has agreed. - 2.
+- 1. In the absence of a default within the meaning of Article 11 of the Convention, the debtor shall be entitled to the quiet possession and use of the space asset in accordance with the agreement as against: - (a) its creditor and the holder of any interest from which the debtor takes free pursuant to Article 29(4)(b) of the Convention or, in the capacity of buyer, Article XIII(1) of this Protocol, unless and to the extent that the debtor has otherwise agreed; and - (b) the holder of any interest to which the debtor's right or interest is subject pursuant to Article 29(4)(a) of the Convention or, in the capacity of buyer, Article XIII(2) of this Protocol, but only to the extent, if any, that such holder has agreed. - 2.
 Nothing in the Convention or this Protocol affects the liability of a creditor for any breach of the agreement under the applicable law in so far as that agreement relates to space assets.